Additional Tenure-Track Policies

-By written agreement between the Laboratory or Branch Chief and the Scientific Director, and with the candidate's consent, an exceptional candidate may be evaluated for tenure before six years (eight years for clinical and epidemiology investigators) have elapsed.
+By written agreement between the Laboratory/Branch Chief and the Scientific Director, and with the candidate's consent, an exceptional candidate may be evaluated for tenure before six years (eight years for clinical and epidemiology investigators) have elapsed.
 Standards for granting early tenure will be identical to those applied to other candidates.

 Evaluation of Tenure-Track Candidates

 Tenure-track scientists will be evaluated continually by their Section- and Laboratory or Branch Chief and the Scientific Director.
 One of these individuals will meet annually with the tenure-track scientist to provide oral and written evaluation on performance.
 Copies of this evaluation, signed by the Laboratory/Branch Chief and the Scientific Director, shall be provided to the candidate and to the review team evaluating the candidate for tenure.